ShrieVarshini2004/Understanding-SVM/README.md

 ## 🚀 How to Run the Code
 1️⃣ **Clone this repository**
 git clone https://github.com/your-username/SVM-Kernel-Comparison.git
-cd SVM-Kernel-Comparison

 2️⃣ Install dependencies

-bash
-Copy
-Edit
 pip install -r requirements.txt

-3️⃣ Run the Jupyter Notebook or Python script
+3️⃣ Run the Jupyter Notebook or Python script jupyter notebook

-bash
-Copy
-Edit
-jupyter notebook
 ## 📈 Evaluation Metrics
 We evaluate each kernel using:

 Confusion Matrix 📊
 Classification Report 📄 (Precision, Recall, F1-score)

 F1-score 🎯 (Higher is better)

 Jaccard Score 📈 (Higher is better)
-📊 Results & Comparisons
+## 📊 Results & Comparisons
 Confusion Matrices
 Each kernel's confusion matrix is shown below.
 The ideal confusion matrix has high values on the diagonal (True Positives & True Negatives) and low values elsewhere.